nickchase/k0s/docs/external-runtime-deps.md

 # External runtime dependencies

-k0s is packaged as a single binary, which includes all the needed components.
+k0s is packaged as a single binary, which includes all necessary components.
-All the binaries are statically linked which means that in typical use cases there's an absolute minimum of external runtime dependencies.
+All the binaries are statically linked, which means that in typical use cases there's an absolute minimum of external runtime dependencies.

-However, depending on the node role and cluster configuration, some of the underlying components _may_ have specific dependencies, like OS level tools, packages and libraries.
-This page aims to provide a comprehensive overview.
+However, depending on the node role and cluster configuration, some of the underlying components _may_ have specific dependencies, such as OS level tools, packages and libraries.
+This page provides a comprehensive overview of these requirements.

 The following command checks for known requirements on a host (currently only available on Linux):